Martin Lewis issues holiday warning you need to hear

 Money saving expert Martin Lewis has issued a 'desperate' warning to Brits planning a summer holiday this year, urging everyone to get travel insurance the minute they book their getaway.

-The guru has made a name for himself by sharing his insightful tips to help people navigate the cost of living crisis, including urging them to avoid doing laundry at peak times and sharing the simple check to help families avoid another bill hike.
+The guru has made a name for himself over the years by sharing his insightful tips to help people manage their money, and more recently, to help them navigate the cost of living crisis, including sharing the simple check to help families avoid a household bill hike.
 He has also revealed a handy trick he uses to save money on medication and shared a pretty useful council tax tip that could save you £100.

-But while we all want to save on those everyday costs, with summer just around the corner, holidays are calling and that means splurging a little.
-But while it's all well and good to part with some cash in exchange for the lifelong memories offered by travels, Martin Lewis is urging everyone to make sure they get travel insurance "ASAB" or "As Soon As You Book," to ensure you are covered before you leave the country.
+But with summer holiday season just around the corner, Martin Lewis is urging everyone to make sure they get travel insurance "ASAB" or "As Soon As You Book," to ensure you are covered before you leave the country.

 In his newsletter, he wrote, "Summer is nearing.
 If you've booked a holiday abroad, and don't have travel insurance, do it now, today, do not delay.
 I admit I say this with a hint of desperation.
 EVERY summer, my heart sinks after someone asks me a question who'd had 'getting travel insurance' on their to-do list, but didn't prioritise it."